R345, Information Technology Resource Security

 4.1.2.
 Institutions and departments shall maintain appropriate controls for administrative or functional access to IT resources containing Personally Identifiable Information and shall regularly audit administrative accounts to ensure only currently valid users and administrators have access.

-4.1.4 Institutions shall implement industry-standard encryption that renders the storage media of the device reasonably unrecoverable by a third-party, or other reasonable controls, on any mobile computing or removable storage device that processes, stores, or transmits Personally Identifiable Information.
+4.1.4.
+Institutions shall implement on all institutionally-owned computing devices industry-standard encryption that renders the storage media of the device reasonably unrecoverable by a third-party, or other reasonable controls, on any mobile computing or removable storage device that processes, stores, or transmits Personally Identifiable Information.

 4.2.
 Preventing the Loss of Critical Institution or Departmental IT Resources: At regular intervals using best practices designated by ISO, each institution shall take measures to identify and prevent the loss of Critical IT Resources that are under their control, and to include Critical IT Resources in college, department or division Disaster Recovery Plans.

 4.3.
-Protecting Private Sensitive Information on Users’ (Faculty, Staff, Students) IT Resources: Users of IT Resources must not knowingly retain on personal computers, servers, or other computing devices, Private Sensitive Information, such as Social Security Numbers, financial information including credit card numbers and bank information, or protected health information, including health records and medical information, except under the following conditions:
+Protecting PII: Users of IT Resources shall not knowingly retain on personal computers, servers, or other computing devices, Personally Identifiable Information, such as Social Security Numbers; financial information including credit card numbers and bank information; or protected health information, including health records and medical information, except when all of the following conditions are met:

 4.3.1.
 The User needs Personally Identifiable Information to perform duties that are necessary to conduct the business of the institution;